Bill Dougherty – First Vice President

-Rich is a thirty year veteran who joined the department in June 1982.
+Rich is a thirty-one year veteran who joined the department in June 1982.
 He has spent his entire police career in the patrol division working a beat car in the 014th, 017th, 023rd, and 025th Districts.
-He has been a Field Training Officer for twenty-five years.
+He has been a Field Training Officer for twenty-six years.

 Rich became formally involved with the FOP when he served as the 014th district second watch rep for two years and the unit rep for three years before being elected as a trustee in 2002.
 He was re-elected to his third term as trustee in 2008 and was appointed to serve as a Field Representative.
 He was elected as the Financial Secretary in March 2011.